-Staff also note that the proposed location is within a Traditional Mainstreet zone (TM), which permits Retail Store as a use.
-To comply with required zoning provisions, a minimum of 50% of the surface area of the ground floor façade, measured from the average grade up to a height of 4.5 metres, must be comprised of transparent glazing and active customer or resident entrance access doors.
-Glazing, frosting and use of spandrels to obscure visibility over greater than 50% of the storefront is not in accordance with the guideline recommendations for a retail store in this mixed-use commercial zone.
+Should the application be approved, Staff note that it is within a Traditional Mainstreet zone (TM), which permits Retail Store as a use.
+To comply with required zoning provisions, a minimum of 50% of the surface area of the ground floor façade, measured from the average grade up to a height of 4.5 metres, facing Wellington Street must be comprised of transparent glazing and active customer or resident entrance access doors.
+Glazing, frosting and use of spandrels to obscure visibility over greater than 50% of the storefront is not in accordance with the guideline recommendations for a retail store in this mixed use commercial zone.